If you’re looking for somewhere to see whales in Washington State then you’re in the right place.

 The Olympic National Park is one of the USA’s most popular national parks, encompassing nearly a million acres.
 It features vast wilderness, dramatic peaks and backpacking trails.

 The best way to experience the park to the fullest is by joining a full day guided tour – this one takes you from Seattle and back.
+This is the one I did and I can only say great things about it.

 There’s many spots across the Olympic National Park where you can go whale watching.

 One of the best places to go whale watching within the park is Shi Shi Beach which is located on the western coast of the park.
-You can also spot whales at the nearby Neah Bay.
+You can also spot whales at the nearby Neah Bay

 Gray whales are commonly spotted here and occasionally people have reported seeing orcas and humpback whales too.

-Another popular spot within the park is the Destruction Island Viewpoint, located 1 mile south of Ruby Beach.
 The viewpoint looks out across the water here towards the nearby uninhabited Destruction Island where orcas and gray whales can commonly be seen.

 Finally, the area of Kalaloch features several sandy beaches that give great views of the Washington waters where you can often observe whales.